‘Where will I go?’: Hindu man dead, Muslims in India’s Bahraich face attack

 After a young man is shot dead moments after he climbs a Muslim property and hoists a saffron flag, mobs go on rampage, burning houses, as authorities arrest nearly 100 and order demolition of homes.

-Bahraich, India – About 10:30am on October 14, Mohammad Kaleem received a frantic call from a friend, urging him to flee with his family.
+Bahraich, India – At about 10:30am on October 14, Mohammad Kaleem received a frantic call from a friend, urging him to flee with his family.

 A day earlier, a 22-year-old Hindu man, Ram Gopal Mishra, was allegedly shot dead by a Muslim man while a Hindu religious procession was passing through the Muslim-dominated neighbourhood of Maharajganj, 5km (3.1 miles) from Kaleem’s home in Kapurpur village in Bahraich district of the northern Indian state of Uttar Pradesh.